 ♦ Harmony (RI) Library Board of Trustees member

 ♦ Founding chairman of Operation Clean Sweep, a grassroots citizens group of 1,000+ members dedicated to ethics reform in Rhode Island state government

 ♦ Young at Heart Senior Citizens Center Board of Directors member (Woonsocket, RI)

 My wife, Elizabeth Kelley-Guernon, and I live in Rhode Island.

-We have three adult children.
+We have three adult children and a grandson.